SEA TURTLE MONITORING AND CONSERVATION PROGRAM IN GANDOCA-MANZANILLO

 RESEARCH AND CONSERVATION EFFORTS IN OSTIONAL

 To study the migrations and in-water movements of the olive ridley (Lepidochelys olivacea) population nesting in Ostional, Guanacaste, we attach satellite transmitters to a subset of nesting females and male turtles captured in-water to follow their travels during the nesting season, as well as their post-nesting migrations to their feeding grounds.
-We are further interested in conducting a saturated tagging and intense recapture project, to answer some basic and important questions about the nesting phenology of olive ridley turtles that are still unanswered.
+We are further interested in conducting a saturated tagging and intense recapture project to answer some basic and important questions about the nesting phenology of olive ridley turtles that remain unanswered.

-Additionally, we support the local monitoring and conservation efforts on Pacific green turtles (Chelonia mydas agassizii) and the critically endangered Eastern Pacific leatherback turtle (Dermochelys coriacea), including the support of a beach hatchery that helps raising the hatching success of nests.
+Additionally, we support the local monitoring and conservation efforts of Pacific green turtles (Chelonia mydas agassizii) and the critically endangered Eastern Pacific leatherback turtle (Dermochelys coriacea), including the support of a beach hatchery that helps to raise the hatching success of nests.

 ENVIRONMENTAL EDUCATION & CAPACITY BUILDING

-Outside of the Covid-19 pandemic, we regularly visit local schools to increase awareness about the endangered status of sea turtles and the reason why we shouldn't eat sea turtle eggs and meat.
-We also regularly organize beach cleanups and connected workshops to educate Costa Ricans about the detrimental effects of plastic pollution on marine wildlife.
+We run an independent environmental education and outreach program in the Southern Caribbean of Costa Rica.
+The program involves regular visits to local schools to increase awareness about the conservation status of sea turtles, the reasons why they are threatened, what everyone can do to help and why we shouldn't eat sea turtle eggs and meat.
+We also regularly organize beach clean-ups to educate Costa Ricans about the detrimental effects of plastic pollution on marine wildlife and have organized various workshops on diverse topics that affect sea turtles.